nodejs/node/doc/api/stream.markdown

 descriptor, for example) have been closed.
 The event indicates that no more events will be emitted, and no further computation will occur.

-Not all streams will emit the 'close' event.
+Not all streams will emit the `'close'` event.

 #### Event: 'data'

 * `chunk` {Buffer | String} The chunk of data.

-Attaching a `data` event listener to a stream that has not been explicitly paused will switch the stream into flowing mode.
+Attaching a `'data'` event listener to a stream that has not been explicitly paused will switch the stream into flowing mode.
 Data will then be passed as soon as it is available.